 - Paper-Thin Disguise: The inn worker's outfits are admittedly good at hiding her identity.
 But Touka isn't good at hiding her identity.

 Camyu, Aruruu, and Mukkuru

-Younger siblings of Urutorii and Eruruu, and Aruruu's pet Tiger God respectively.
-They arrive to Yamato as messengers to forge an alliance between them and Tuskuru, but stop to check up on their younger sister Kuon along while they're at it.
+Younger siblings of Ulthury and Eruruu, and Aruruu's pet Tiger God respectively.
+They arrive to Yamato as messengers to forge an alliance between them and Tuskur, but stop to check up on their younger sister Kuon along while they're at it.

 - Amazingly Embarrassing Parents: Functionally.
 The two of them and Kuon view each other as sisters, but they still tell the same incredibly embarrassing stories about her at a moment's notice.
 Most of them seem to end with her wetting herself.